 Yes, you read that title correctly.
 Crazy, huh?

-In a time when the entire world is shut down and travel is prohibited due to the deadly disease that is COVID-19, I bought a flight ticket to Los Angeles, in the good ol’ US of A. You see, I am in a very new long-distance relationship.
-My significant other (SO from here on) lives in California, and the last time I saw him was on 1 January 2020.
-We made plans to meet up again some time in the middle of this year, but COVID-19 came along and ruined everything.
+In a time when the entire world is shut down and travel is prohibited due to the deadly disease that is COVID-19, I bought a flight ticket to Los Angeles, in the good ol’ US of A. You see, my significant other (SO from here on) lives in California, and the last time I saw him was on 1 January 2020.
+We made plans to meet up again sometime in the middle of this year, but COVID-19 came along and ruined everything.

 Reason #1: Avoiding rumoured price hikes